gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 do about it?"

 The guards took them away to the palace.
-I did not bother to ask what would happen next---they had tried to steal from the emir, and Oro was never by nature a forgiving man.
+I did not bother to ask what would happen next—they had tried to steal from the emir, and Oro was never by nature a forgiving man.
 I went back to my post in the middle of the paddock and waited for sunrise.